Multitriangulations on the half-cylinder: Chevron pipe dreams

 \section{Chevron pipe dreams}

-In \cite{STUMP20111794}, Stump established a connection between pipe dreams and multitriangulations.
-Starting from a $k$-triangulation on the $n$-gon, the following is the construction of the pipe dream in the $(n-1)\times (n-1)$ staircase polyomino shape given by Stump: Label the rows $n,n-1,\dots, 2$ from top to bottom and the columns $1,2,\dots, n-1$ from left to right.
+In the 2010s, Vincent Pilaud and Chrisitan Stump independently established a connection between pipe dreams and multitriangulations \cite[Section~4.1.4]{PilaudThesis}, \cite[Theorem~2.1]{STUMP20111794} \cite[Section~7]{PP12}.
+Starting from a $k$-triangulation on the $n$-gon, the following is the construction of the pipe dream in the $(n-1)\times (n-1)$ staircase polyomino shape given by them: Label the rows $n,n-1,\dots, 2$ from top to bottom and the columns $1,2,\dots, n-1$ from left to right.
 In each box $(i,j)$ where there is an edge between vertices $i$ and $j$ in the $k$-triangulation, place a bump tile \begin{mosaic}{0.5} \tiJF \\ \end{mosaic} \ .
 In all other boxes, place a crossing tile \begin{mosaic}{0.5} \tiX \\ \end{mosaic}. \ This process yields a natural bijection between $k$-triangulations on the $n$-gon and reduced pipe dreams for the permutation $\pi_{n,k} := [1, \dots, k, n - k, n - k - 1, \dots, k + 1] \in \mathfrak{S}_{n - k}.$ Equivalently, these are pipe dreams in which no pair of pipes crosses twice and the pipe which enters the left boundary in the $i$-th row from the top exits the top boundary in the $\pi_{n,k}(i)$-th column from the left.
 For clarity, we call them \emph{staircase pipe dreams}.

 In \Cref{chevronconstruction}, we construct \emph{chevron pipe dreams} from staircase pipe dreams associated with $k$-triangulations.
 This new model maintains key properties of the staircase pipe dream while better capturing possible symmetries of $k$-triangulations, allowing us to show that edges of $2$-triangulations on the half-cylinder can be flipped uniquely in \Cref{sec:regular}.
+The readers could verify that a similar idea also appears in \cite[Figure~1.12 of~~Part~III]{PHDThesis}.

 In the following text, we abbreviate northeast as NE, southeast as SE, southwest as SW, and northwest as NW.

 \begin{definition} The \emph{chevron pipe dream} associated with a $k$-triangulation on the $2n$-gon, denoted $\Chev_{2n,k},$ is obtained by applying the following cutting and gluing steps to the staircase pipe dream: